Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 However, Bäck et al were not the first to do so.

-- was funded by the Norwegian hotel mogul Petter Stordalen, likely as a gift to his second wife Gun-Britt.
+is said to have been funded by the Norwegian hospitality mogul Petter Stordalen, likely as a gift to his second wife Gun-Britt.

 - increases flatulence in men several times over.